waterspinner/waterspinner/README.md

-- Hi Im Waterspinner, Learning Python and Go at the moment
+- Hi Im Waterspinner, Learning frontend development at the moment
+- Currently on HTML and CSS
 - Here for it all